-The practice provided patients with information about the range of treatments available at the practice.
-This was done verbally on the phone or in person.
+The practice's information leaflet provided patients with information about the range of treatments available at the practice.

-The dentist explained the methods they used to help patients understand their treatment options.
-These included for example, photographs, study models, videos, X-ray images.
+The dentist explained the methods they used to help patients understand their treatment options, including X-ray images.

 Are services responsive to people's needs?